-Mission 4636.
-I coordinated the translation, geolocation and categorization of emergency text messages sent in Haiti in the wake of January 12, 2010 earthquake.
-This was the only emergency response service available to people within Haiti during this critical period.
-The primary emergency responders were the US Military who for the most part did not speak Haitian Kreyol or know the locations of addresses in Haiti.
-Working with more than 1000 Kreyol and French-speaking volunteers from 49 countries, we created a system that allowed us to turn raw text messages in Haitian Kreyol into categorized English messages with precise coordinates with an average turnaround of just 10 minutes.
-According to the responders this saved hundreds of lives and directed the first aid to tens of thousands.
+I introduced crowdsourcing to the disaster response community when I coordinated the translation, geolocation and categorization of emergency text messages sent in Haiti in the wake of January 12, 2010 earthquake.
+I worked with 1000s Kreyol and French-speaking volunteers from 49 countries, turning text messages in Haitian Kreyol into categorized English messages with precise coordinates.
+For 80,000 messages, the typical turnaround was just 5 minutes: their vital local knowledge saved hundreds of lives and directed the first aid to tens of thousands.

 Similarly, with Natural Language Processing I showed how machine-learning can help identify and prioritize urgent reports and track trends in the quickly changing post-disaster environment.
 This ultimately formed part of my PhD at Stanford.